traject/traject/doc/settings.md

                                     Note that processing_thread_pool threads can end up submitting to solr too, if solr_json_writer.thread_pool is full.

 * `writer_class_name`: a Traject Writer class, used by indexer to send processed dictionaries off.
-Default Traject::SolrJsonWriter, also available Traject::JsonWriter.
+Default Traject::SolrJsonWriter, other writers for debugging or writing to files are also available.
 See Traject::Indexer for more info.
 Command line shortcut `-w`